jhonatangrajales/jhonatangrajales/README.md

 ### Hi there 👋

+I am a software development student at the Unicatolic University, I currently work supporting applications for the company Mes de Occidente, I like to share time with my family in my spare time.
+The experience in application support has taught me to have better communication with my work team and perform better in public speaking since I have to carry out training.
 <!--
 **jhonatangrajales/jhonatangrajales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.